 Then Altamont, a last minute venue for a scrappy free festival where the Hell’s Angels were paid in beer to control a rowdy crowd.
 And things went badly wrong.

-Fritsch got shot in the head a few years after Altamont and left partially paralysed down the left side of his body.
-He moved in San Francisco and read a poem at The Band’s 1976 final concert, limping on stage at Winterland with a cane.
+Fritsch got shot in the head a few years after Altamont in some Angels dispute and left partially paralyzed down the left side of his body.
+He can be seen reading a poem at The Band’s 1976 final concert, limping on stage at Winterland with a cane.
 He died in 2015.

-George Lucas, future creator of Star Wars, was also at Altamont.
+George Lucas, future creator of Star Wars, was also at Altamont as a cameraman for the documentary shot that day.
 But that’s another story.

 For more warlike weirdness, you can buy my books in paperback or ebook: